SimonChong/Linny/README.md

 To keep the server up, even after restarting add the following upstart script.

 - Create a file called "linny.conf" in the ```/etc/init/``` directory.
 Paste the following into your terminal to create it.
-- Edit the paths to ensure it works for your ads.
+- Edit the paths to ensure that they are correct based upon your configuration.

 ```bash
 cat >/etc/init/linny.conf <<EOL